 The 2016 Annual Meetings in San Antonio, Texas, November 19–22, hosted by the American Academy of Religion and Society of Biblical Literature, is the world's largest gathering of scholars interested in the study of religion.
 Academic sessions, workshops, meetings, receptions, and tours … more than 1,000 events take place during the Annual Meetings.
 The Annual Meetings Employment Center provides job seekers and employers a convenient, private setting for interviews.
 The Annual Meetings Exhibit Hall, with more than 150 publishers exhibiting, is the best place to review the latest publications within the field.
 The Annual Meetings offers unparalleled opportunities to engage with leading scholars and scholarship within the field of religion.
 Register this spring to receive the best attendee rate and hotel selection, and join some 10,000 attendees who are expected to attend the 2016 Annual Meetings!

 Registration & Housing

-Registration for the Annual Meeting is not yet open.
+Registration for the Annual Meeting is open.
 AAR members receive a deep discount on registration rates.
 Renew your membership today to take advantage of the savings.

-Housing is not yet open.
+Housing is open.
 AAR has negotiated special conference rates at luxurious, convenient hotels.
 Registration is required to arrange housing.

 From child care information to maps of meeting venues, from audio visual needs to workshop descriptions, check out this A-Z list for all your Annual Meeting questions.
 Not finding what you need?
 For questions about the Annual Meeting program or publications, contact Robert Puckett at 1-404-727-1461 or email@example.com; and for questions about logistics, registration or housing, contact Soraya Shahrak at 1-404-727-7972 or firstname.lastname@example.org.

 More than 1,000 academic sessions, additional meetings, receptions, workshops, and tours will be offered at the 2016 Annual Meetings.